 The Empath Diet, obviously!

-I once ordered Chinese take-out at one of those places where the kitchen is right behind the cashier.
-You can see the cooks and they can see you.
+I once ordered Chinese takeout at one of those places where the kitchen is right behind the cashier.
+You can see the cooks, and they can see you.
 Shortly after I ordered, I witnessed the two cooks arguing with each other.
-When I shared this with my friend who is Chinese, she said, “That’s just the way we talk to each other—loudly!”
-But I could feel there was animosity happening.
-And when I got home, my first bite felt horrible.
-The food felt lifeless and lacking anything positive.
-This was my first conscious experience of realizing that anything we ingest contains the energy of those who prepared it.
+When I shared this with my friend, who is Chinese, she said, “That’s just the way we talk to each other—loudly!”
+But I could feel that there was animosity between the two cooks, and when I got home, my first bite felt horrible.
+The food felt lifeless, lacking taste.
+This was my first realization that everything we ingest contains the energy of those who prepared it.

-On the converse, if you're eating organic vegetables and fruits, you're absorbing the groundedness of the root vegetables, the Spirit of the plants, and the energy of the organic farmer who probably cares about his produce a lot more than Big Agribusiness.
+Conversely, if you’re eating organic vegetables and fruits, you’re absorbing the groundedness of the root vegetables, the spirit of the plants, and the energy of the organic farmer who probably cares about his produce a lot more than mass-produced profit-centric farming practices.

 In addition, your energy when preparing your meals affects both the food and your ability to absorb the nutrients.
 Part of the reason people used to regularly say grace at the beginning of the meal was to cultivate a state of gratitude in their body before eating.
 This boosts the body’s ability to absorb the nutrients.

 Logically, if someone is lifting weights, they should be more conscious of protein input.
 And for those looking to lose weight, they should certainly be aware of excessive carbohydrate consumption in addition to the possibility of emotional eating.
 But I’d like to discuss another matter, or non-matter, as it were.

-The energy within each food or drink can be as important as its physical makeup.
+The energy within each food or drink is as (or for some, more) important than its physical makeup.